 Ever wake up feeling like your body is completely broken?
-Or feel this weight on your lower back that feels like you got kicked or have been sitting wrong for a while?
+Or feel this weight on your lower back?
+Do you feel like you got kicked or have been sitting wrong for a while?
 No worries, you are not alone.

 It appears that when you sleep and your body goes into relaxed-mode, it tends to move and shift in different positions.
 Some research suggests that this happens because of neurological stimulation happening on your physical body that it assumes the most comfortable positions it can.
 Other research suggests that your physiological brain controls your body based on your emotions and dreams, essentially the subconscious takes over.
 Both can be correct, but here’s what it all seems to point to: posture.